AdobeDocs/campaign-standard.en/help/audiences/using/control-group.md

 1. Launch the delivery preparation.
 See [Preparing the send](../../sending/using/preparing-the-send.md).
 1. Check the **[!UICONTROL Sending logs]**.
 You can see the excluded profiles with the [!UICONTROL Ignored] status and **[!UICONTROL Control group]** as the nature of failure.

+The control group will then be excluded from the delivery when you confirm sending.

+You can extract logs to compare how the control group that did not receive the communication reacted compared to the effective target.

+>[!NOTE]
+>
+>As Dynamic Reporting are based on Delivery dimension, we cannot analyze what is excluded.
+We won’t change this behavior and this is the reason why Dynamic Reporting cannot help us here.
+Also, we won’t build dedicated report for this.

 ## Reusing the same control group {#reusing-same-control-group}

 The example above enables to create a global control group, as this is stored as a profile attribute independently from deliveries.